tboie/universal_phreak_generator/README.md

 o$bo3bobobo3bobo$obo3bobobo3bo$o3bobobo3bobo$b3o2bo2b3o2bo$4b2o6b2o!
 ```

-Maybe it is by cancelling all system matter except for spin mechanism?

 Note: At this point in experiments, 1 beehive in each corner remain when all other matter is "cancelled".
 Also, scaling the tileset produces the same reaction.

 ![Screen Recording 2023-08-04 at 9 20 13 AM](https://github.com/tboie/universal_phreak_generator/assets/26150152/ada9b19d-6816-475f-8734-9843a001ad22)

+Is there a system spin mechanism/value?
+Is it possible to visualize system spin mechanism/value?
+Would it be 1 bit in each corner as a base value?

 <br/>

-### Reactions going outward?
+### Reactions going outward

 <img width="322" alt="Screen Shot 2023-08-08 at 7 04 08 AM" src="https://github.com/tboie/universal_phreak_generator/assets/26150152/e9328c58-71eb-4ae2-bb4c-76fcb47fa9d5">